dbp/captcha/generate/Readme.md

 ```

 This will put files named `challenge_randomnumber.png` in that directory.
 The
-number is hard-coded in the source file.
+number is hard-coded in the source file (`src/main/java/captcha/App.java`).
 The randomnumber is so that multiple
 captchas with the same challenge can be written.

 To make the task easier, we then process the images (same thing will happen when